I got Involved with the Nigerian inheritance scam crew. I was almost scammed by “Miss Vivian”, ever heard of that name?

 The game is still on…, in obedience to their “dying request,” I sent a mail to the purported Bank Manager

-Hello Benny Higgins, My name is David and I am writing you on be-half of my friend Vivian whose late father made a deposits of a large chunk of money in your bank.
+Hello Benny Higgins, My name is David and I am writing to you on behalf of my friend Vivian whose late father made a deposit of a large chunk of money in your bank.
 I am writing for Vivian who as it appears would not be able to accept the money herself due to circumstances surrounding her.
-I am told that you would provide me with the neccesary information that would enhance a safe and secured transaction.
+I am told that you would provide me with the necessary information that would enhance a safe and secure transaction.
 I will be waiting till I hear from you.
-Thanks
+Thanks.

-Then the "impending doom" would happens and they would all scamper away.
+Then the “impending doom” would happen and they would all scamper away.

-Finally, I stopped following the emails and stopped sending a reply, I just got fed up with their rather vigorous steps.
+Finally, I stopped following the emails and stopped sending a reply, I just got fed up with the whole clumsy thingy.
 This is my ordeal with the Nigerian inheritance scam squad, those guys are intelligent!